 STEP ONE: Start by beating just the cream cheese until it's smooth and creamy.

-STEP TWO: Add in the remainder of the ingredients and continue to beat.
 You want everything to be fully incorporated and smooth, so it may take a few minutes of beating to get it just right.

 That's honestly all there is to it!
 You will want to cover and refrigerate the dip for at least an hour before serving.